oxygenxml/blog/README.md

 XML Blog in DITA format.
 You can contribute with pull requests extra topics to the Oxygen XML Blog and if accepted the topics will appear as blog posts.
+The blog contents are automatically published using Netlify: https://oxygenxmlblog.netlify.com/

 Copyright and License
 ---------------------